AlexandreJADCosta/IT_Implementation/Documentation.md

 In this project Windows10 was used as the Main Server.
 For working proccess both Windows10 and Windows11 have the same proccess besides the diferent UI.

+Parts of this process will be used for setting up the Windows client computer later.

+## Initial Server Configuration

 Start by changing this Computer's name.
 In this case I called this computer Winsrv.
 ![Computer Properties](/Images/WinServer/InitialSetup/2.png)